fluentassertions/fluentassertions/docs/_pages/documentation.md

 So throwing an `ApplicationException` when an `Exception` was expected will not fail the assertion.
 However, if you really want to be explicit about the exact type of exception, you can use `ThrowExactly` and `WithInnerExceptionExactly`.

-.NET 4.0 and later includes the `AggregateException` which is typically thrown by code that runs through the Parallel Task Library or using the new `async` keyword.
-All of the above also works for exceptions that are aggregated, whether or not you are asserting on the actual `AggregateException` or any of its (nested) aggregated exceptions.

 Talking about the `async` keyword, you can also verify that an asynchronously executed method throws or doesn't throw an exception:

 ```csharp